Zack-Hu-Nottingham/COMP-1035-Software-Engineering/.gitlab/issue_templates/test script.md

-## What is the method you added test script?
+## Which method you added test script to?

+(method name, if have multiple method, use ',' to split, eg Default Constructor, Main Constructor)